Comparisons

 The short version

-Quick answer: choose Chatting if you want a focused live chat tool with simple pricing.
+Quick answer: choose Chatting if you want live chat software for small teams that want real-time conversations without enterprise help desk bloat.
 Choose Intercom if you want a broader customer-service platform with help desk, AI, outbound, and automation depth.

 Intercom is a full customer platform — live chat, email marketing, help desk, product tours, bots, and more.
 It's incredibly powerful.
 It's also complex, expensive, and built for companies with dedicated support teams.

-Chatting does one thing: live chat for small teams.
+Chatting does one thing: simple live chat for small teams.
 Fast setup.
-Simple pricing.
-No enterprise bloat.
+Affordable pricing.
+No enterprise help desk bloat.

 CategoryChattingIntercom